rekyuu/speedfuns/pokemon/gen3/emerald_any_glitchless.md

 -----

 ## New Game
-Before starting a new game, set your options as;
+Before starting a new game, set your options as:

   - Text Speed - Fast
   - Battle Scene - Off
   - Battle Style - Set

 Other options can be set as you please.

 Start a new game, and choose Girl (the Brendan 2 fight is much safer as the girl), and name your character a single character name.